AliNL/Sleep-Early/README.md

 ## Environment Setup
 1. brew install pillow
-2. brew tap homebrew/homebrew-science
+   1. brew install homebrew/science/opencv
-3. brew install opencv
+   1. pip install --pre --upgrade atx

 ## For IOS
 1. This can only run on **Mac**